All Episodes

 dan friesen

-It might make things go down a strange path.
+Yeah, it might make things go down a strange path.

-You can try something after the show.
+You can try some after the show.

 It's pretty good.